 Thankfully my son agreed to let me share what I was thinking about the current circumstances.
 Once he was able to hear my heart, the climate changed between us.
 The sarcasm, the frustration, and the anger seem to be gone.
 Mutual respect has re-entered our relationship because we now understand each other’s reasons for our choices and behavior.

 Without the empathy and respect piece, we don’t create safety for the other person in the relationship.
 This derails our conversations and keeps us from getting to the root cause.
-Instead we typically try to justify or at least explain our side of the story which makes thing unsafe for the other person.
+Instead we typically try to justify or at least explain our side of the story which makes things unsafe for the other person.

 I’ll admit that typically I’m terrible about making sure I validate the other person.
 I just want to fix the problem and move on.
 However, we need to remember that conflict resolved well (with empathy, validation, and safety), creates a more intimate relationship.